 Imagine search advertising as a sniper rifle – it puts keyword-targeted content exactly where it needs to be to increase the chance of a conversion.
 These ads are very efficient, and as a result, the cost per click for search ads is expensive.

-Display advertising is like a shotgun – less precise, but sprays wide enough that it’s likely to hit something.
+Display advertising is like a shotgun – less precise but sprays wide enough that it’s likely to hit something.
 These ads have high-impression volume that allows them to reach a lot of people, making them a great choice for branding.
 Because these ads reach a much broader audience, the conversion rate is significantly lower, but so is the cost.
 Instead of charging per click, display ads charge by CPM, the cost per thousand impressions.
-Whereas search ads aim to be seen by people looking to buy now, display advertising tries get the product in front of massive numbers of people who might be interested in buying eventually.
+Whereas search ads aim to be seen by people looking to buy now, display advertising tries to get the product in front of massive numbers of people who might be interested in buying eventually.
 The ad is essentially an interruption, hoping to catch the attention of someone who wasn’t already actively trying to buy something.

 How is Amazon Display Advertising Different than Other Services?

 Though it’s not as focused as search advertising, display advertising still uses broad targeting techniques.
-Amazon promises its AAP ads to be “precise and relevant” to customers, with familiar Amazon features like customer reviews and Add to Cart buttons integrated into the ads.
+Amazon promises its display ads to be “precise and relevant” to customers, with familiar Amazon features like customer reviews and Add to Cart buttons integrated into the ads.
 And unlike search ads, which are primarily text-based, display ads offer the ability to use rich media like images and video to catch the customer’s attention.

-The main similarity between search ads on AMS and display ads on AAP is that if the ad successfully gets a customer to click through, they are taken to a product detail page on Amazon.
+The main similarity between search ads on Amazon and display ads on Amazon is that if the ad successfully gets a customer to click through, they are taken to a product detail page on Amazon.
 But regardless of whether the customer clicked on that ad because they used specific keywords, or they just happened to be interested in buying a product that showed up while they were browsing on a different site, the opportunity to finish the sale is severely compromised if the page they land on doesn’t offer the information they were looking for.

 A Holistic Approach to Advertising